BennyCollins/advert-analysis/README.md

 |:--:|
 | *P-Value Heatmap computed with permutations=30000* |

-We can see from this heatmap that, although there are a large number of colours with sufficiently low p-values to suggest statistical significance, the large majority of these colours have a lower mean clicks per day than blue.
+We can see from this heatmap that there are a large number of colours, as well as Ultramarine, that produced sufficiently low p-values to suggest statistical significance.
+However, the findings of our **find_significant_colours** function means that the large majority of these colours must have had a lower mean clicks per day than blue.
+The low p-values as well as inferior mean click counts mean that roughly 19 of the 29 colours would have diminished the efficacy of the advertising, suggesting blue was already a colour that was consistently producing relatively high clicks per view compared to many of the other colours.